Universal trade-off between irreversibility and intrinsic timescale in thermal relaxation with applications to thermodynamic inference: Detailed derivation of Eq. (2) in the main text

+R. B. conceived the research, performed the mathematical derivations, designed the numerical simulations and wrote the paper.
+C. D. performed the numerical simulations.
+Z. C. contributed to the numerical simulations.
+Z. H. supervised the research.

 \section{Detailed derivation of Eq.
-(3) in the main text}
+(2) in the main text}

-Without loss of generality, we assume transition rates $k_{ij}$ satisfy the normalization condition $\sum_{i}k_{ij}=1$ throughout this section.
+Without loss of generality, we assume transition rates $k_{ij}$ satisfy the normalization condition $\sum_{i}k_{ij}=1$ throughout this section (here, we temporarily let $k_{ii}$ be the escape rate from $i$, in contrast with the main text).
 Releasing the constraint, the only difference is a multiplicative factor $\sum_{i}k_{ij}$, which will not affect the derivations here.
 Under the condition, the stochastic matrix $\mathcal{L}(t)$ in the main text can be written as $K(t)-\mathbb{I}$, where $K_{ij}(t)=k_{ij}(t)$ and $\mathbb{I}$ is the identity matrix.
 Then for any function $f$, the operator $K$ satisfies $(Kf)_{i}=\sum_{j}k_{ij}f_{j}$.
 Recall that the the inner product induced by the stationary distribution is defined as

 Based on this inner product, one can further define an adjoint operator $\mathcal{L}^{\star}$ of $\mathcal{L}$ as $\langle f,\mathcal{L}g\rangle_{\pi}=\langle\mathcal{L}^{\star}f,g\rangle_{\pi}$ for any function $f$ and $g$.
 Likewise, another adjoint operator $K^{\star}$ of $K$ is given by $\langle f,Kg\rangle_{\pi}=\langle K^{\star}f,g\rangle_{\pi}$.
 Consequently, one can readily check that the operator $K^{\star}$ satisfies $(K^{\star}f)_{j}=\sum_{i}k_{ij}f_{i}$.
 These relations will be useful in the derivations below.
 For more details, see Ref. \cite{1996logarithmic}.
 Moreover, one can define the LS constant with respect to $\mathcal{L}_{s}\equiv(\mathcal{L}+\mathcal{L}^{\star})/2$, the symmetrized version of $\mathcal{L},$ as